Friday, May 16, 2025

 ./bsu.sh -remove -patchlist=P8S7 -prod_dir=$FMW_HOME/wlserver_10.3

-./bsu.sh -install -patch_download_dir=$FMW_HOME/utils/bsu/cache_dir -patchlist=E7HI -prod_dir=
+./bsu.sh -install -patch_download_dir=$FMW_HOME/utils/bsu/cache_dir -patchlist=E7HI -prod_dir=$FMW_HOME/wlserver_10.3

-./bsu.sh -install -patch_download_dir=$FMW_HOME/utils/bsu/cache_dir -patchlist=WY44 -prod_dir=
+./bsu.sh -install -patch_download_dir=$FMW_HOME/utils/bsu/cache_dir -patchlist=WY44 -prod_dir=$FMW_HOME/wlserver_10.3

 ./bsu.sh -remove -patchlist=CW7X -prod_dir=$FMW_HOME/wlserver_10.3

-./bsu.sh -install -patch_download_dir=$FMW_HOME/utils/bsu/cache_dir -patchlist=KMHV -prod_dir=
+./bsu.sh -install -patch_download_dir=$FMW_HOME/utils/bsu/cache_dir -patchlist=KMHV -prod_dir=$FMW_HOME/wlserver_10.3

 ./bsu.sh -prod_dir=$FMW_HOME/wlserver_10.3 -status=applied -verbose -view | egrep -i 'KMHV|WY44|E7HI'

-echo "Apply patches to ORACLE_COMMON: Truly automatic."
+echo "Apply patches to Forms & Reports"

 export PATH=$ORACLE_HOME/OPatch:$PATH

-echo "Oracle Home: $ORACLE_HOME"
+echo "apply $foldercount patch(es) to Oracle Home: $ORACLE_HOME"

 which opatch

-for x in ls -l | egrep "^drw" |awk '{print $9}'
+for x in `ls -l | egrep "^drw" |awk '{print $9}'`

 do